Layou: Education

 Layou serves as an important educational centre for the people of Layou, Buccament and surrounding areas.
 The Layou Government School is located downtown in the Plan district of Layou.
 The Louis Straker Resource Centre is also an educational facility for evening classes and learning and literacy programs.

-The waterfront project

-For years the beautiful Leeward town of Layou has been threatened by the ocean.
-Years of wave action had seriously eroded the coastline threatening the main highway and access to the communities further north.
-In the late 1990s three storms wreaked havoc on the Layou waterfront and the problem became so critical that Government decided to move quickly to correct the situation.

-A parliamentary representative for the area visited the site in July 2002 and promised to transform the area.
-Four years later in 2006, the waterfront project was considered completed.
-Today, it is a beautiful site in the town of Layou.
-Various activities are held at the Layou waterfront, such as the Nine Morning celebrations, which was Introduced in 2007.

-Culture and entertainment

 Petroglyphs

-The Petroglyphs in Layou are located a short distance inland from the Leeward Highway in Layou.
-They are more visible if you outline them with a chalk, or get a local child to do it for you.
-They were made by the Caribs, when they settled there before the eighteenth century.
+The petroglyphs in Layou are a short distance inland from the Leeward Highway in Layou.
+They are more visible if outlined them with a chalk.
+They were made by the Island Caribs before the 18th century.

-Christmas lighting

-Layou has its annual Christmas lighting where the waterfront becomes filled with Christmas lights and decorations to welcome the festive season.